meteor/meteor/content/data-loading.md

 ### Fetching subscription data

-Once you've subscribed to a set of data, you then need to query the client collections to fetch the data again.
+Subscribing to data puts it in your client-side collections.
+To use the data in your templates, you need to query those collections for that data.
 There are a few important rules of thumb when doing this.

 1. Always use the same query to fetch the data from the collection that you use to publish it.